devstaff-crete/DevStaff-Heraklion/jobs/README.md

 ## Backend Developer (Heraklion) @ [Epignosis](https://www.epignosishq.com)

-**Description**

-Epignosis is a leading software company.
-We hire people with a broad set of technical skills, ready to take on high technological challenges and impact on thousands of users.
-Our engineers revolutionize eLearning by working on large-scale applications and eLearning services for thousands of customers around the world.
-From eFront to TalentLMS and then TalentCards, we are providing exciting eLearning experiences to our users, one technological achievement after another.
+Epignosis is a leading software company.From eFront to TalentLMS and then TalentCards, we are providing exciting eLearning experiences to our users, one technological achievement after another.
 As a member of our development team, you’ll work on an advanced PHP codebase, helping us further expand our industry-leading eLearning platforms and build new innovative online training solutions.

-**Requirements**

-- 2-5 years of proven professional experience as a Software Engineer, preferably on enterprise-grade products
-- High standards in terms of code quality, reusability, testability and maintainability, as well as solid OOP knowledge.
-- Comfortable designing and implementing high-performance applications, profiling, refactoring, and improving slow code.
-- Good working knowledge of the Linux command line, GitHub, open source tools, and the PHP standard library and ecosystem.

-**Benefits**

-You’ll enjoy perks and benefits that make you more productive at work and contribute to your professional development, including:
-- Competitive compensation packages
-- Private health insurance plan
-- Ticket restaurant benefits
-- Professional and personal development opportunities (lots of them)
-- A vibrant working environment full of creative individuals
-- Work/life balance ― i.e., we go big AND we go home

 [Read more & Apply here](https://apply.workable.com/epignosis/j/10C4FE75BB/)